sethyuan/logseq-plugin-smartsearch/README.en.md

 1. Input Assistance for Links and References:
    > As an alternative to the input suggestions displayed with `#` and `[[]]` in Logseq's standard features.
+   - Previously entered content is listed below.
+The input field remains uncleared, allowing for the quick creation of relevant links without the need for additional input.

 2. Conditional Search (AND Search):
    > If the blocks are written in the journal, they will be sorted by date.